Stellaris-code/smoljson/README.md

 # smoljson
-Blazing fast and light SIMD JSON parser in a few hundrers lines of C Code
+Blazing fast and light SIMD JSON parser in a few hundreds lines of C Code